Ogre 2: Return of Halo

 After nearly three years away from esports, Halo made a return to the Competitive Gaming scene after the announcement of Halo: The Master Chief Collection and Halo 2: Anniversary.
 Ryan brought back the name StK and competed at the developer-run Launch Invitational, finishing in third place.
 After the success of this tournament, the Halo Championship Series (HCS) was announced, again endorsed by developer 343 Industries and hosted by Electronic Sports League.

-OGRE 2 and his teammates were picked up by League of Legends organization Counter Logic Gaming (CLG), who were making their first splash into competitive Halo.
+OGRE2 and his teammates were picked up by League of Legends organization Counter Logic Gaming (CLG), who were making their first splash into competitive Halo.
 The first HCS event was in Columbus, hosted by Iron Gaming.
-Once again OGRE 2 took home a first-place finish, with a hard-fought win over Evil Geniuses.
+Once again OGRE2 took home a first-place finish, with a hard-fought win over Evil Geniuses.
 This was Ryan's sixth first-place gaming title and his 40th national/global level tournament win.
 After holding onto the number one seed for the majority of the season, a second-place finish to Evil Geniuses at Gamers 4 Giving pushed them back for the first time since the season started.
 Evil Geniuses continued their dominance and took PAX nationals away from CLG in the finals, leaving CLG to take home 20K.

 At the start of Season 2, CLG disagreed with teammate Heinz.
 Heinz was traded to Denial for Cloud.
 CLG seemed to have a more slayer-oriented team, placing in the top four in the first two preseason online cups.
 However, their weaknesses showed when CLG took a disappointing fifth place at the first LAN event of the new season.
 The team struggled after this by taking 5th/6th in the next online cup.
-Soon after, Ogre 2 left for Hawaii to attend his brother's wedding, which overall showed on the CLG team.
+Soon after, Ogre2 left for Hawaii to attend his brother's wedding, which overall showed on the CLG team.
 As a replacement CLG snagged Clutch, which didn't work out in CLG's favor.
 They placed poorly in most of the cups and moved down in the HCS standings as a result.

-When Ogre 2 returned, CLG had their worst placing in the 4th online cup but soon changed by taking 3rd in the next two cups.
+When Ogre2 returned, CLG had their worst placing in the 4th online cup but soon changed by taking 3rd in the next two cups.
 When going into HCS Indy, CLG was a fifth-place seed.
 Wins in the first couple of rounds would pair them against a more aggressive Cloud 9 and an unstoppable Evil Geniuses who were almost unbeatable during Season 2.
 After being beaten by Cloud 9, CLG fought through the loser bracket only to take second just behind EG. Much like in season 1, CLG was beaten by EG in the winner's bracket and fought through the loser's bracket to meet back up with EG back in the finals.
 It appeared that CLG could take the championship after winning the first series, but EG came clawing back to beat CLG 3-0 in the second series.
 Despite CLG placing second, they became one of the top two best teams to have played in H2A.